Entrepreneurship in Biomedical Engineering ENG5321

 - Available to Visiting Students: Yes

-This course enables the MEng in Biomedical Engineering students to bring their studies together in the final semester of their degree.
+This course enables the Biomedical Engineering students to bring their studies together in the final semester of their degree.
 The course will be problem based learning with a limited number of clinicians or industrialists as invited speakers to present biomedical engineering clinical or industrial problems, within major themes, to the students who, in groups, will devise and present solutions to these problems.

 4 hrs of lectures and seminars per week